Turing degree spectra of differentially closed fields: Low Differentially Closed Fields

-This completes stage $s+1$, and ends the construction.
-We define $F=\set{y_m}{m\in\omega}$, but the important objects constructed were the set $U=\cup_s U_s$, which will define the differential field operations effectively on $F$, and the finite functions $h_s$, whose limit will be the isomorphism from $K$ onto $F$.
-We remark here that, every time any differential polynomial $f(Y_0,\ldots,Y_{k_f})$ (for any $m$) was enumerated into $U_s$, we checked first to ensure that the finite conjunction
+We set $F=\set{y_m}{m\in\omega}$, but the important objects constructed were the decidable set $U=\bigcup_s U_s$ and the finite functions $h_s$, whose limit will be the isomorphism from $K$ onto $F$.
+Notice that, every time any differential polynomial $g(Y_0,\ldots,Y_{k_f})$ was enumerated into $U_s$, the permission process confirmed that the formula

 belonged to the theory \DCF0.
-(In some cases, this check was accomplished by confirming that the conjunction held of the elements $g_s(y_0),\ldots,g_s(y_r)$ in the computable differentially closed field $\Fhat_{s}$ in use at that stage.)
-If follows that the entire set of these conjunctions, for all $s$, is consistent with \DCF0.
+It follows that the entire set of formulas $\psi_s$, for all $s$, is consistent with \DCF0.